On Top of the Covers

-On Top of the Covers is the seventh studio album by American rapper T-Pain.
+On Top of the Covers is the seventh studio album by American singer T-Pain.
 It was released on March 17, 2023, through Nappy Boy Entertainment and Empire Distribution.
-It is a covers album, and was his first record in over four years, following 2019's 1UP.
+It is a covers album, and marks the singer's first record in four years, following 2019's 1UP.

 Background

-T-Pain said in a press release about the album: “This covers album has been years in the making. … It got put on hold for a bit, but now that I’m independent, I’m able to do whatever I want to do through Nappy Boy Entertainment and this is something I’ve felt strongly about for a long time.
-These songs are not what you’d expect when you hear that T-Pain is doing a covers album and that is what I think is cool about it.”
+T-Pain said in a press release about the album: "This covers album has been years in the making. ...
+It got put on hold for a bit, but now that I'm independent, I'm able to do whatever I want to do through Nappy Boy Entertainment, and this is something I've felt strongly about for a long time.
+These songs are not what you'd expect when you hear that T-Pain is doing a covers album and that is what I think is cool about it."

 T-Pain began working on On Top of the Covers in 2019 following his appearance and win on The Masked Singer.
-The project serves as T-Pain showcasing his natural singing voice and deviating from his normal style of heavy Auto-Tune.
+The project features T-Pain showcasing his natural singing voice, deviating from his usual Auto-Tuned style.

+Critical reception

+The album has had a positive reception.
+The "War Pigs" cover has been highlighted by NME, Consequence and MetalSucks, with original Black Sabbath members Ozzy Osbourne and Geezer Butler also expressing their approvals of it.
+Osbourne called the cover the "best cover of War Pigs ever," while Butler referred to the cover as "great" and shared the track on Twitter.

+HipHopDX listed it among the best R&B albums of the year, stating that "on an unvarnished and full-throated collection of cover songs, T-Pain flexes his vocal prowess completely without autotune.
+And the results speak for themselves."

+The “War Pigs” cover was used as the secondary theme for WWE Survivor Series: Wargames 2024.